Outlook Signature Not Working in Office 365?

 There is unfortunately no way around this.
 Signatures are added after an email is sent, almost like the message has been stamped.
 This means that you won’t be able to see the signature in your inbox.

-To ensure you don’t run the risk of your Office 365 signature not working, check out this article on what you can and can’t do in an Office 365 email signature.
+To ensure you don’t run the risk of your Office 365 signature not working, check out this article on what you can and can’t do in a Office 365 email signature.

 For other common email signature mistakes, check out our 17 Email Signature DOs and DON’Ts.

 Wish that email signature management in Office 365 wasn’t so complicated?
-Do you want to make sure that you never have to deal with your Office 365 signature not working again?
+Do you want to make sure that you never have to deal with your Outlook signature in Office 365 not working again?

-Using a third-party solution like Exclaimer Cloud - Signatures for Office 365 will easily solve all your email signature headaches.
-You’ll be able to embed imagery, get high-quality signatures on all devices, create separate reply signatures that appear correctly in an email conversation and so much more.
+Using a third-party solution like Exclaimer Cloud will easily solve all your email signature headaches.
+You’ll be able to embed imagery, get professional email signatures on all devices, create separate reply signatures that appear correctly in a conversation, and so much more.

 Learn more about our award-winning email signature management service for Office 365

 If you're looking for an easy way to design and manage professional email signatures across your whole organization, we're here to help.
 Find out more or start your free trial today!